Federal Power Act: The Department of Energy’s Emergency Authority

 Federal Power Act: The Department of Energy's Emergency Authority

 Section 202(c) of the Federal Power Act (16 U.S.C. §824a(c)) grants the Secretary of Energy certain authorities over the temporary operation of the electricity system during emergencies.
 Actions by the Trump Administration have highlighted this authority and raised questions about its future implementation.
-This report provides a brief history of the emergency authorities and discusses current issues.
+This report provides a brief history of the emergency authorities and discusses current issues and considerations for Congress.

 History of Section 202(c)